 - It’s an interfaith Paranormal/Metaphysical conference.
-We explore “alternative” views of reality, healing, divination, energy work.
-Our goal is to provide hands-on, how-to workshops on all things metaphysical, and get past the “introductory level” to useful techniques and tools.
-We also include folklore and exploration of various spiritual paths as so often the spirit world is integrated and interactive with the physical world.
+We explore alternative views of reality, healing, divination, energy work and spiritual practice.
+Our goal is to provide hands-on, how-to workshops on all things metaphysical, and get past the “introductory level” to more useful techniques and tools.
+We include folklore and exploration of diverse spiritual paths as the spirit world is integrated and interactive with the physical world.
 All paths are welcome and respected.
-Our other focus is to bring those from different backgrounds together (for example those who study ESP and those who cast spells) together so that we can share our experiences and wisdom, and build on them together.
+Respect is fundimental as our other goal is to bring those from different backgrounds together (for example those who study ESP and those who cast spells) together so that we can share our experiences and wisdom, and build on them together.

 - If you want a better idea of what it’s about, keep coming back and checking out the guest blogs on the Good Stuff Here page.
 Many of our speakers will be doing guest blogs.

 To better grasp the history of esoteric studies and spiritual practices;